petecooper/textpattern-demo-resources/README.md

 ## Images

-Source images are licensed for commercial and non-commercial use at the time of committing, and sourced from (alphebetical order):
+Source images are licensed for commercial and non-commercial use at the time of committing, and sourced from (alphabetical order):

 * [Burst](https://burst.shopify.com) ([licence](https://burst.shopify.com/legal/terms))
 * [Pexels](https://www.pexels.com) ([license](https://www.pexels.com/photo-license/))